 A thunderhead, she looms.
 Round cupped breasts.
 A soft half shadow below the belly.
 Hints of shadow on the inner thighs.
 A handsome still face without recognizable emotion.
 Wide destructive wings spread out from narrow shoulders.
 And she draws the dead from the ground.
 They rise about her, tiny things beside her unknowable colossus.
 Jubilant lost despairing relieved.
 Slowly she lifts her face skyward in crushing silence.
 She raises her hands and everyone begins their ascent.
 Screaming laughing trembling calling.
 She shows no human emotion as she leaves, drawing the dead after in her wake.

 I snaked the chain through the handles, slipped on the lock, threw it shut.
-Faces on the glass beating fists torn mouths silent shouts eye whites.
+Faces on the glass fists mouths silent shouts eye whites.
 A policeman came to me.
-Looked at the doors, chain, lock.
-Looked at me.
+Looked at the doors, the chain, the lock.

 “What do you think you’re doing?” he asked.

-I slipped the stiletto point into the flesh under his jaw, tickled deep.
-Blood pumped in spastic bursts.
-I looked into his eyes as he looked into mine with that sense of mild surprise they all show.
-Gently, I took his face in my hand.
+I slipped the stiletto point into the flesh under his jaw.
+I looked into his eyes as he looked into mine with that mild surprise they all show.

 “What do you think I’m doing?”